Building an SQL Query

 2. Removing a DB Object from the Main Window

-Either click the DB object and press Delete on your keyboard or right-click the DB object > Remove.
-Note: The removal of a DB object automatically updates the SQL query in the Query Builder window.
+To remove a DB object from the Main window, you can either click the DB object and press Delete on your keyboard or right-click the DB object > Remove.

-3. Selecting the Columns in a DB Object
+3. Selecting Columns in a DB Object

 Select * from [Table Name];